 Unfortunately domestic violence does occur and this is something that we take very seriously.
+Your matter will be prioritised.
 No individual should have to fear for their safety or the safety of their children.
 Domestic violence includes both physical and mental abuse as well as threats and intimidation from a family member.
 It can be a one-off incident or a pattern of behaviour over many years.

 Effects of breaching a non-molestation order or occupation order